06 January 2014

 For more information on our preventative enterprise-wide ADA compliance program . . .

-Too often we see property owners and managers get "stuck" on pool lifts or some other single element of ADA compliance.
-Don't focus on any single element.
+Too often we see property owners and managers get “stuck” on a single element of ADA compliance, whether that is pool lifts or web access.
+Don’t focus on any single element.
 The best approach to avoiding an ADA lawsuit is to conduct an ADA compliance and prevention survey of your business.
 The survey should include an assessment of the following:

 - Written ADA policies, practices and procedures manual